jcouv/jcouv.github.io/_posts/2018-04-22-IAsyncEnumerable-iterators.md

 ## Designing IAsyncEnumerable iterator methods
 Before starting, see this [blog post](https://blogs.msdn.microsoft.com/seteplia/2017/11/30/dissecting-the-async-methods-in-c/) for some background.

+The way I think about enumerators or async methods, is that user code is segmented, and segment is finished by a little block to pause the method and the following segment starts with a little block to resume.
 My intuition as a starting point is that we should be able to re-use much of the code generated for a regular async method.
 Most of the work happens in a state machine method (`MoveNext`).
 It has a special handshake to hand-off the awaited work.
 In comparison the handshake for the `MoveNext` for enumerables is much simpler, so it seems easier to extend the `async` machinery to handle `yield` than the reverse.